Reynoutria japonica: Mechanical

 Digging up the rhizomes is a common solution where the land is to be developed, as this is quicker than the use of herbicides, but safe disposal of the plant material without spreading it is difficult; knotweed is classed as controlled waste in the UK, and disposal is regulated by law.
 Digging up the roots is also very labour-intensive and not always effective.
 The roots can extend up to 10 ft deep, and leaving even just a few centimetres (inches) of root behind will result in the plant quickly growing back.

+Mechanical control can reduce height and access problems, but cutting, mowing or moving contaminated soil can also create and disperse viable propagules if material is not contained.
+In Belgian field tests, repeated cutting combined with native tree planting reduced knotweed development more than other mechanical treatments, but did not eradicate stands.
+Physical methods such as covering, excavation and encapsulation may be useful on development sites, but they can be labour-intensive and expensive, and they are not automatically lower-impact than herbicide-based approaches when production, transport and implementation are included.

 Covering the affected patch of ground with a non-translucent material can be an effective follow-up strategy.
 However, the trimmed stems of the plant can be razor sharp and are able to pierce through most materials.
 Covering with non-flexible materials such as concrete slabs has to be done meticulously and without leaving even the smallest splits.
 The slightest opening can be enough for the plant to grow back.

 Soil steam sterilization involves injecting steam into contaminated soil in order to kill subterranean plant parts.

 Trials in Haida Gwaii, British Columbia, using sea water sprayed on the foliage, have not demonstrated promising results.